What is a car battery?

 - Test your battery to assess its current condition

-- Ensure the battery terminal & leads are in good condition
+- Ensure the battery terminal and leads are in good condition

 - Check the alternator charge rate